emmt/EasyFITS.jl/README.md

 The full documentation is available [on-line][doc-dev-url].

 The *Flexible Image Transport System* (or [FITS](https://fits.gsfc.nasa.gov/fits_standard.html) for short) is a file format widely used in Astronomy to store many kinds of data (images, tables, etc.) and metadata.
 FITS files consist in a concatenation of Header Data Units (HDUs) which each have a header part followed by a data part.

-The following example demonstrates how to write a FITS file with 2 HDUs, an *Image Extension* and a *Table Extension*:
+The following example demonstrates how to write a FITS file with 3 HDUs, an *Image Extension* and two *Table Extensions*:

 ```julia
 using Dates, EasyFITS